dominiquevilain/inuitcss-in-one-page/README.md

 TOOLS
 -----

-The [tools.functions](https://github.com/inuitcss/tools.functions/blob/master/_tools.functions.scss) module—like mixins—contains a few framework functions that are **required** for using any of the rest of inuitcss.
+- The [tools.functions](https://github.com/inuitcss/tools.functions/blob/master/_tools.functions.scss) module—like mixins—contains a few framework functions that are **required** for using any of the rest of inuitcss.
-The [tools.mixins](https://github.com/inuitcss/tools.mixins/blob/master/_tools.mixins.scss) module contains a few framework mixins that are **required** for using any of the rest of inuitcss.
+- The [tools.mixins](https://github.com/inuitcss/tools.mixins/blob/master/_tools.mixins.scss) module contains a few framework mixins that are **required** for using any of the rest of inuitcss.
-Currently, the [tools.responsive](https://github.com/inuitcss/tools.responsive/blob/master/_tools.responsive.scss) module just sets up our media query mixin.
+- The [tools.responsive](https://github.com/inuitcss/tools.responsive/blob/master/_tools.responsive.scss) module just sets up our media query mixin.

 GENERIC
 -------